takahideiwai/RSA/readme.md

 ### Design and Architecture
 This lab can be completed by using one Jupyter notebook container.
 The container comes with all the necessary tools such as *vim* text editor, *openssl* libraries, and *gcc* compiler.
 The *answers* directory which contains all of the C code necessary to complete the lab has been created to further accomodate the students who are new to C. Students may use these codes as an exmple to complete the lab.
-The jupyter notebook also comes with the instructions on how to complete all of the tasks.
-The instructions can be also found [here](https://takahideiwai.github.io/Cryptography/03-rsaAns/index.html).
+The instructions can be found [here](https://takahideiwai.github.io/Cryptography/03-rsaAns/index.html).
+It is best for users to open up another tab and access the instructions while completing the tasks.

 ### Installation and Usage
 In order to build the image, type in the following commands in the terminal.